Crews respond to fire burning in Napa County

 The fire was reported around 4:10 p.m. near Lower Chiles Valley Road and Chiles Pope Valley Road, northeast of Lake Hennessey.

-Officials say the fire is burning 30 acres and running up hill with a slight wind on it.
+As of 7 p.m., officials say the fire is burning 67 acres and is 50% contained.

 Roads are closed on Chiles Pope Valley Road between Pope Canyon Road and Lower Chiles Valley Road.